Jieling-Cai/shell/README.md

 # shell
-A linux shell that supports executing piping commands and returns the status of last command.
+A Linux shell that supports executing piping commands and returns the status of the last command.

 Usage:
 ```bash